Agentic Readiness Index (ARI) — Methodology

 External authority

 AI agents train on the entire web.
-An operator cited in articles, reviews, travel blogs has a stronger agentic presence than an operator present only on their own site.
+An operator cited in articles, reviews, travel blogs has a stronger agentic presence than one present only on their own site.
+ARI does not measure this dimension.

 Technical infrastructure